amazoniacentral/cliente/README.md

-# cliente
+# Cliente
-Extrado de cliebte do app Gestao de vendas
+Extrato do cliente do app Gestão de vendas